wblumberg/Barotropic-Python/README.md

   - netCDF4 -- Python interface to netCDF4 library
   - numpy, datetime, matplotlib

-These can be obtained through conda (e.g., `conda install spharm` and `conda install netcdf4` and `conda install basemap`).
+These can be obtained through conda (e.g., `conda install -c conda-forge pyspharm` and `conda install -c anaconda netcdf4` and `conda install basemap`).
 Numpy, datetime, and matplotlib come default with the Anaconda Python distribution.

 Based on the Held-Suarez Barotropic model, including hyperdiffusion.
 A brief description of their model may be found at: